mcggEz/sacramento-library-management-system-desktop/README.md

 # SLMS Desktop Application

-A modern desktop application built with Electron.js featuring a login system and dashboard for Student Learning Management System (SLMS).
+A modern desktop application built with Electron.js featuring a login system for the admins of the Sacramento Library.

 ## Features

-- 🔐 **Secure Login System**
+- 🔐 **Login System**
-  Beautiful login interface with authentication
+  Login interface with authentication
 - 📊 **Modern Dashboard**
   Clean and responsive dashboard with statistics
 - 🎨 **Beautiful UI**